NREL/EnergyPlus/design/FY2017/NFP-ProvideAdditionalLEEDrelatedFeatures.md

 ```

 Some strings used in the end-use subcategory fields have special meaning to categorize them on in the EAp2-4/5 Performance Rating Method Compliance table but this special categorization will be removed and replaced with all end use subcategories provided by the user being shown on the EAp2-4/5 table.

+All new End-Use Subcategory fields will be added to the end of the objects to minimize transitioning issues.

 ## Outputs Description ##